 What Price are Border Collie Puppies?

-The price is still determined by a number of factors.
+The price is still determined by several factors.
 Is the breeder registered with the Kennel Club?
 What kind of pedigree does the Border Collie in question have?
 Where are you located?

 In the United States, a KC registered breeder is going to charge you somewhere in the region of $700 to $1000.
 In the UK, a KC registered breeder will charge approximately £550, with the price dropping to below £400 for a non-KC registered breeder.